Ed-Fi-Exchange-OSS/Meadowlark/eng/deploy/azure/README.md

 - Browse to `../eng/deploy/azure`

 - Create a .env file.
-Update URLs to match your correct Azure region.
+Set the OAUTH_SIGNING_KEY, AZURE_REGION and ED_FI_DOMAIN_NAME.
+The domain name must be unique per Azure subscription

 - Execute the following script: